July Crisis: Austria-Hungary makes final preparations for war (27 July)

 In London, Grey told a meeting of the British Cabinet that they now had to decide whether to choose neutrality if war did come or to enter the conflict.
 While the Cabinet was still undecided about what course to choose, Churchill put the British fleet on alert.
-The Austrian Ambassador in Paris, Count Nikolaus Szécsen von Temerin, reported to Vienna: "The far-reaching compliance of Serbia, which was not regarded as possible here, has made a strong impression.
+The Austro-Hungarian ambassador in Paris, Count Nikolaus Szécsen von Temerin, reported to Vienna: "The far-reaching compliance of Serbia, which was not regarded as possible here, has made a strong impression.
 Our attitude gives rise to the opinion that we want war at any price."
-A Russian diplomat in London presciently criticized Grey for putting too much faith in Germany as a force for peace.
+A Russian diplomat in London presciently criticised Grey for putting too much faith in Germany as a force for peace.
 The British were warned that "War is inevitable and by the fault of England; that if England had at once declared her solidarity with Russia and France and her intention to fight if necessary, Germany and Austria would have hesitated."
-In Berlin, Admiral von Müller wrote in his diary that "Germany should remain calm to allow Russia to put herself in the wrong but then not to shrink from war if it were inevitable".
+In Berlin, Admiral Georg von Müller wrote in his diary that "Germany should remain calm to allow Russia to put herself in the wrong but then not to shrink from war if it were inevitable".
 Bethmann Hollweg told Wilhelm that "In all events Russia must ruthlessly be put in the wrong".